Sopra-Steria-Norge-Kubernetes/OpenShift/docs/OpenShift Tenants/Authentication Methods for ArgoCD with GitHub/authenticate-with-ssh.md

     cd  ~/.ssh
     ```

-2. create the SSH key-pair and give it a name of your choice
+2. Create the SSH key-pair and give it a name of your choice

     ```bash
     ssh-keygen -t rsa -f <NAME>